TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 My event makes it into jsdom.
 I spent the rest of the day debugging through the many layers between `dispatchEvent` and the `OnScroll` handler in React.
 If I dive deep enough I can see that the event crosses the border into React land.

-React first tries to find the internal React "fiber" that corresponds to the target HTML Element.
+React first tries to find the internal [React fiber](https://blog.logrocket.com/deep-dive-react-fiber/) that corresponds to the target HTML Element.
 Which is where I found my first smoking gun.
 It can't find one and bails out.

 React maintains the correspondence between its internal data structures and the elements in the DOM by adding properties to the elements.
 The div element I'm delivering the event to has a `reactContainer` property added to it rather than the `reactFiber` property React is looking for.